Redis

 Type Vpc | Input<Object>

-The VPC to use for the Redis cluster.
+The VPC to use for the Redis instance.

 Create a VPC component.